 - The sizes of these beds 160200 double bed and 90200 the single bed.
 The rooms are always triple rooms.

 - The adapted rooms are not identical with the same beds, but have the same facilities all.

 - Assistance dogs are certainly welcome.

-Parking is available on the Dusart square or in the Blue Boulevard (much cheaper price!)
+Parking is available on Dusart Square or Blue Boulevard (much cheaper price!)
 Right next to the canal, both about 300m walk from the hotel.

-My blog followers are offered a welcome drink (soda, lager, wine or a coffee) when they mention ‘Dreamwheeler Nadine’ at reservation.
+My blog followers are offered a welcome drink (soda, lager, wine, or coffee) when they mention ‘Dreamwheeler Nadine’ at the reservation.
 Nice right?